sdsc/beagle-roll/README.md

 % rocks run roll beagle | bash
 ```

-Note that the optimization techniques used by ATLAS dictate only installing
-the package on systems with the same architecture and configuration as the
-build machine.

-In addition to the software itself, the roll installs ATLAS environment module
+In addition to the software itself, the roll installs BEAGLE environment module
 files in:

 ```shell